thwill1000/mmb4l/README.md

      * Sprites that are created with `GRAPHICS SPRTE` or `SPRITE READ`.
 Sprites are manipulated by the `SPRITE` commands.
  * Surfaces are created with ids 0-255, but surface 0 can only be a window surface.
  * The MMBasic graphics primitive commands can write to ANY of these surface types and you may `BLIT` to and from any of these surface types.
- * *Note that the `PRINT` command cannot be used to print to a graphics surface, it always prints to the console.
-This restriction even applies when using `OPTION SIMULATE`.*
+ * Console I/O can now be directed to a selected graphics surface, see [CONSOLE](#console) and `OPTION CONSOLE` above.
+     * When console I/O is directed to a graphics surface (`OPTION CONSOLE SCREEN` or `OPTION CONSOLE BOTH`) the `PRINT` command will write to that surface as well as/instead of the terminal.

 #### GRAPHICS BUFFER